Investigating the collinear splitting effects of boosted dark matter at neutrino detectors: Results

 However, the Super-K is water-based Cherenkov detectors, where the Cherenkov rings induced by photons and electrons are similar.
 It is not possible to identify the mono-energetic photon with threshold $\mathcal{O}(1)\sim\mathcal{O}(10)$ MeV.
 On the other hand, as discussed in reference~\cite{Cui:2022owf}, DUNE and JUNO detectors have the capacity of high efficiency photon identification, which enable us to identify the mono-energetic photon with a much lower threshold.
 Moreover, such an energetic single photon signal at DUNE and JUNO can be treated as background free, which means an event rate of a few can lead to the exclusion/discovery.

 In Figure~\ref{DUNEJUNO}, we plot the contours of three signal photon events per year at DUNE and JUNO experiments in the $m_{A^{\prime}}-\epsilon$ plane, assuming two different photon energy thresholds for each experiment.
 For DUNE detector, considering the single phase LArTPC module, we calculate the sensitivity reach with active LAr of 40 kilotons, which corresponds to $1.085\times 10^{34}$ electrons inside the detector.
 The JUNO experiment will be equipped with liquid scintillator (2,5-diphenyloxazole) detector with fiducial mass of 20 kilotons, so that the total number of electrons inside the detector is $6.314\times 10^{33}$.
 For simplicity, we assume the detection efficiencies of energetic photon of both detectors to be unity.
-From Figure~\ref{DUNEJUNO}, we can find that the features of DUNE and JUNO sensitivities are similar, and the DUNE provides a slightly better sensitivity than the JUNO due to larger number of electrons in the detector.
+From Figure~\ref{DUNEJUNO}, we can find that the features of DUNE and JUNO sensitivities are similar, and the DUNE provides slightly better sensitivity than the JUNO due to a larger number of electrons in the detector.
 Figure~\ref{DUNEJUNO} also shows that the photon component in DM PDFs provides an efficient and complementary way to discover the DM sector, especially in the parameter space with relatively heavy dark photon and light DM.
+It should be noted that although we have shown the exclusion curves of DUNE and JUNO with dark photon mass up to 100 MeV, the limits in the region $m_{A^{\prime}} \gtrsim \mathcal{O}(10)$ MeV may suffer from large uncertainty.
+Because the condition of $E_{\chi} \gg m_{A^{\prime}}$ in PDF calculation (see discussions in section~\ref{sec2}) may not be fully satisfied.